fedir/yrank/README.md

 ### Getting the statistics of a whole user's channel

-First of all, You must find the channel ID, You need.
-Somtimes it's in URL of Youtube's user profile, sometimes, You should look for it in the code of the page.
+First of all, You must find the channel ID of the user.
+It's not always that easy.
+Sometimes it's in URL of Youtube's user profile.
+Sometimes, You should look for it in the code of the page.

 #### Examples

     yrank -c CHANNEL-ID
     yrank -c CHANNEL-ID -o markdown -s positive-interest

 ### Example